fluent/fluentd-docs-gitbook/install/install-by-msi.md

 ### Step 3: Run `td-agent` as Windows service

-Since version 4.0.0, `td-agent` is registered as Windows service permanently by msi installer.
+Since version 4.0.0, `td-agent` is registered as a Windows service permanently by the msi installer.
 You can start `td-agent` service manually.

 #### Using GUI